cocotb/cocotb/documentation/source/introduction.rst

 `constraint solvers <https://code.google.com/p/or-tools/>`_ and `packet parsing/generation <http://www.secdev.org/projects/scapy/>`_ libraries.

+Because Python is an interpreted language, I can actually edit my tests and re-run them without having to recompile the design or even exit the simulator GUI.

 Lower the overhead of creating a test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Using cocotb the DUT hangs in "free space" in the simulator, you don't even have to create an instance and wire it up.
+Tests themselves are very terse and easy to create.
+This lower overhead encourages creation of regression tests even for sub-blocks where usually the overhead of writing a testbench is too onerous.

+Open verification to a wider audience
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+ASIC/FPGA designs always involve some software development.
+Often the hardware team is responsible for creating and verifying the RTL with little interaction with the software team although as the boundaries blur the software teams are tending to get more involved (often with exclamations of `WTF?! <http://www.osnews.com/story/19266/WTFs_m>`_).
+Cocotb encourages more people to get more involved in RTL design by lowering the barrier to entry.
+Python is a common language accessible to a larger audience.

 How should I use cocotb?